Martin Place: History

 Conscription rallies for World War I took place here.
 In 1927, a Cenotaph commemorating the WWI dead was erected.
 Soon after, the Sydney Municipal Council proposed to extend the street further east towards Macquarie Street.
 However, the plan was delayed by concerted opposition from landowners of the buildings that would have to be demolished to make way for the extension.
 One of the buildings demolished to make way for the extended Martin Place was St Stephen's Presbyterian Church, on the east side of Phillip Street, which was replaced by the present church on Macquarie Street in 1935.
 The extension was finally completed in 1935, resulting in the Martin Place stretching from George Street to Macquarie Street seen today.

+A number of the street's older buildings were demolished in this period to make way for modernist buildings.
+The most prominent of these is 25 Martin Place, designed by Harry Seidler.

+Pedestrianisation

-The increasingly important role of Martin Place as the "heart" or "town square" of Sydney (see "Events" below) led to calls for the street to be pedestrianised.
-This was done progressively from 1971 until 1979, when the whole street became a pedestrian mall.
+The increasingly important role of Martin Place as the 'heart' or 'town square' of Sydney (see "Events" below) led to calls for the street to be pedestrianised.
+This was undertaken progressively from 1971 until 1979, when the whole street became a pedestrian mall.
+During this period three properties, the ANZ bank, the National Mutual building, and the CML building, were saved from destruction after the NSW Builders Labourers Federation placed green bans to enforce National Trust preservation orders.
 The closure of the street to traffic was partly timed to coincide with the construction of Martin Place railway station under the eastern section of the street.
 Martin Place was closed between Macquarie and Phillip Streets from January 1972 to facilitate the station's construction.
 The station opened in 1979.
 Leo Port, the Lord Mayor of Sydney was an advocate of civic design, and was partly responsible for the pedestrianisation of Martin Place and Sydney Square.

-A number of the street's older buildings were demolished in this period to make way for modernist buildings.
-The most prominent of these is 25 Martin Place, designed by Harry Seidler.
+Royal visit

+In May 1980, Queen Elizabeth II and her husband Prince Philip, Duke of Edinburgh made a royal tour through Martin Place.

+Seven Network

+Seven Network operated from its headquarters at Martin Place in Sydney from 2004 until 2023.
+The building, known as the 'Seven Network Building,' became a significant part of the network's operations for several decades until the company moved to its new headquarters to South Eveleigh.